The power of maps

 If you were near the site of this earthquake, you can report if you felt it.
 You can also fill out a survey to help PAGER better understand the extent and impact of the event and provide more accurate estimates.

 This map, and many others, allows you to access the information inside it, explore beyond what is currently visualized, and filter it to answer your unique questions.
-Maps provide a useful context for understanding large amounts of data.
+Maps provide a useful context for understanding large amounts of data and spotting consistencies that may be useful for better planning in the future.

 Maps tell stories